A Behanding in Spokane

-A Behanding in Spokane is a 2010 black comedy play by British-Irish playwright Martin McDonagh.
+A Behanding in Spokane is a 2010 black comedy play by Martin McDonagh.
 It premiered at the Schoenfeld Theatre on Broadway in 2010.
 Set in the fictional town of Tarlington, Ohio, it is McDonagh's first play to be set in the United States.

 Plot synopsis

 A mysterious man named Carmichael has been searching for his missing left hand for 27 years.
 Two bickering lovebirds, Toby and Marilyn, claim to be in possession of his long-ago severed appendage, and look to collect the reward that Carmichael is offering for its return.
 An eccentric hotel clerk, Mervyn, gets in the middle of the transaction, and his presence threatens to spoil the proceedings.

 Production

 A Behanding in Spokane opened on Broadway at the Schoenfeld Theatre on 15 February 2010 in previews, officially on 4 March 2010, and closed on 6 June 2010 after 108 performances.

 Directed by John Crowley, the cast featured Christopher Walken as Carmichael, Sam Rockwell as Mervyn, Anthony Mackie as Toby and Zoe Kazan as Marilyn.
 This is the first play that McDonagh has set in the United States.